Weare Winter Wanderers

 How does Weare Winter Wanderers spend its money?

 Weare Winter Wanderers directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Weare Winter Wanderers tax-deductible?